discindo/discindo-org/content/post/2023-01-29-rstudio-in-the-cloud-for-those-of-us-with-old-laptops-part-2-automating-with-terraform/index.en.md

 The first two commands should be instantaneous, and the last one should take maybe 20 seconds to complete.

-The EC2 instance should show up in the AWS console, and you can verify that the IP address that was printed on the terminal is the same one that the instance has in the Console.
+The EC2 instance should show up in the AWS console, and you can verify that the IP address that was printed on the terminal is the same one that the instance has in the Console listed under public IP address.

 This only gets us half way.
 We still need to do bunch of stuff before we have Rstudio  server running.
 But for now you can do `terraform destroy` and see how the EC2 instance is being terminated.
 Repeating `terraform apply` will create a new instance, and `terraform destroy` will destroy it again.